econnet/econ/do.rst

 *Relevancy* is necessary to make it fit to reality.

-*Relevancy* requires the tributes to be associated with product parts.
+*Relevancy* requires the tributes to be associated with product parts and thus econs.
 When the part is replaced that work becomes irrelevant.
 For `diversification`_ people should contribute to more parts.